mnr/writing-wip/dimensions_living_book/Bingo.md

 You might think collection is an inconsequential job, but it is not.
 An informal and self-designated sub-committee of residents bestows the honor of collector upon an individual.
 The qualifications are not available for public review anywhere that I've seen, but I believe the main qualifier is squeezing between tightly packed tables, walkers, and wheelchairs.
 This requires the ability to bend your knees and locomote without support.
 I am proud to note I was asked to perform this task and discharged my duties with the earnestness of a first-time student council president.

-Now---I propose a conundrum for you to consider. *What is the proper response if the change is not correct for the number of bingo cards visible on the table?*
+Now—-I propose a conundrum for you to consider. *What is the proper response if the change is not correct for the number of bingo cards visible on the table?*

 The obvious strategy would be to ask if everyone has contributed.
 When I'm fortunate, one member will realize it is time to ante-up and contribute their fair share.
 Unfortunately, this rarely happens.